luiscoco/Curso_Aprende_Blazor-Nivel_Intermedio-AWS_My-First-Lambda/Readme.md

 }
 ```

-## 6. How to build and test the application
+## 6. How to build and test the application from the command line

 We can deploy the application using **Amazon.Lambda.Tools Global Tool** from the command line